Norman Osborn: Early life

-Norman was born in New Haven, Connecticut as the son of wealthy industrialist Amberson Osborn.
-Amberson, a brilliant student in the fields of science, became an alcoholic after losing control of a manufacturing company and fortune, and became physically abusive toward the family.
+Norman was born in New Haven, Connecticut, as the son of wealthy industrialist Amberson Osborn.
+Amberson, a brilliant student in the fields of science, became an alcoholic after losing control of his manufacturing company and subsequently his entire fortune, and became physically abusive toward the family.
 Norman quickly came to despise his father, resolving to be a better breadwinner while developing early homicidal tendencies as a means of relieving the stress of his father's abuse.

 In college, where he studied chemistry, business administration, and electrical engineering, Norman meets his college sweetheart, who eventually marries him and has their son Harold "Harry" Osborn.
-In his adulthood, with the help of his college professor Mendel Stromm, he co-founds the chemical company Oscorp Industries and establishes himself as CEO and President.
+In his adulthood, with the help of his ESU/Empire State University college professor Mendel Stromm, he co-founds the chemical company Oscorp Industries and establishes himself as CEO and President.
 The company was hugely successful, and Norman re-gained the wealth that he had lost during his childhood.
 However, his wife becomes ill and dies when Harry is barely a year old, the stress of which pushes Norman to work harder, leading him to emotionally neglect Harry.

 Hoping to gain more control of Oscorp Industries, Osborn accused Stromm of embezzlement and has his partner arrested and shares in his company sold to him.
-Searching his former mentor's possessions, Norman discovers an experimental strength/intelligence enhancement formula, but in attempting to create the serum, it turns green and explodes in his face.
+Searching his former mentor's possessions, Norman discovers incomplete notes for an experimental strength/intelligence enhancement formula; a botched attempt to recreate Stromm's work results in an explosion that douses Norman with the imperfect formula.
 The accident greatly increases his intelligence and physical abilities as intended, but also has the side-effect of driving him into self-destructive insanity, just like his father from years ago.